 Studies of lesbian and gay individuals in therapy indicate that there are still counselors who are either hostile to LGBTQ clients or lack knowledge of gay, lesbian, or transgender issues.

 The following are actual quotes LGBT clients who worked with unprepared therapists:

 "When I 'came out' to my therapist, he all of a sudden wanted to focus on that as if it was a problem.
 But my sexuality isn't a problem for me.
 I was in therapy for other reasons and so now I feel awkward bringing up certain topics with him."

 "I spent about six months training my therapist to understand my life."

 "I had to explain differences in lesbian relationships vs straight relationships."

 The impact of stress and stigma on the daily lives of LGBTQ people.

-As a result of abuse, neglect, or bullying, LGBTQ youths and adults have higher rates of anxiety, depression, substance abuse, and suicide risk.
+As a result of abuse, neglect, or bullying, LGBTQ youths and adults have higher rates of anxiety, depression, abuse, and suicide risk.

 LGBTQ older adults experience additional stresses resulting from the prejudices of earlier generations and the fact that most LGBTQ people age without children to support them.